This article was last updated on 30 March 2020.

 So what does the World Health Organization (WHO) say?

-In a statement to Euronews, the WHO said they are “aware of concerns on the use of non-steroidal anti-inflammatory drugs, such as ibuprofen, for the treatment of fever for people with COVID-19.”
+In a statement to Euronews, the WHO said they are “aware of concerns on the use of non-steroidal anti-inflammatory drugs, such as ibuprofen", but they are not recommending it for the treatment of fever for people with COVID-19”.

-The WHO added that are quickly reviewing the reports, they were not aware of a “published clinical or population-based data” on the matter.
+WHO added they are quickly reviewing the reports and were not aware of a “published clinical or population-based data” on the matter.

 “We are gathering further evidence on this issue before making a formal recommendation”.